zerovm/zerocloud/doc/Requests.md

 This POST will work if url path info is of the form:
 `/version/account` or `/version/account/container/object`.

-If you issue a POST with `X-Zerovm-Execute: 1.0` and any other content type the data will be interpreted as a script.
+If you issue a POST with a `X-Zerovm-Execute: 1.0` header and any other content type, the POST data will be interpreted as a script.

 Each script must contain a "shebang" line at the top (reminder: `#!`).